-Western Sydney Wanderers' fan group the Red and Black Bloc during the Wanderers v Perth Glory round 22 A-League match at Parramatta Stadium in Sydney, Saturday, Feb.
-23, 2013.
+Western Sydney Wanderers' fan group the Red and Black Bloc will be in full voice at Pirtek Stadium tonight.
 (AAP Image/Dean Lewins)

 Sometimes moving forward is all about letting go of the past.
 We got a reminder of that at Parramatta Stadium on Saturday afternoon when Western Sydney Wanderers downed Perth Glory in the wet.